 When it comes to your vacation, you can designate your dream trip as a goal and let Simple automatically save up money toward the journey.
 You can choose to set aside a big chunk or add a little bit over time as your income allows.
 Simple’s app lets you easily track your progress.

-6. Trail Wallet
+6. Trail Wallet works only with Apple